How To Manage IT Projects Successfully

 “I’m sorry, I hate to bother you, but, I was, um…wondering if you wouldn’t mind possibly helping out with this project.
 I, um, know it’s your job to work on projects and you’re on the project team, but you, uh, always seem to be so angry and agitated whenever I ask you to do something to help finish the project….” says the apologetic IT project manager.
 “If there’s anything I can possibly do to help you out so you are not so put off whenever I ask you to do something, please let me know.
-I’ll be glad to add it to my already ridiculously high pile of unfinished project work that is from, um, other people that are just as angry and agitated as you.”
+I’ll be glad to add it to my already ridiculously long task list that’s full of work from, um, other people that are just as angry and agitated as you.”

 The above may be a little bit of an exaggeration of the type of conversation that takes place in the realms of project management in IT, but we want to stress that it is a little bit of an exaggeration.
 Project management in IT is tricky business for a number of reasons that we’ll cover below.
 It’s also a slippery slope that can quickly relegate good project managers to rambling and hesitant project managers that have lost their effectiveness.